 Find out more

-If you think your child has another condition as well as autism spectrum disorder (ASD), talk with a health professional like your child’s GP, nurse or paediatrician.
-Depending on the condition, the professional might be able to order some tests, including a genetic test, or refer you to a specialist for further assessment.
+If you think your autistic child has another condition, talk with a health professional like your child’s GP, nurse or paediatrician.
+Depending on the condition, the professional might be able to order some tests, including a genetic test, or refer you to a specialist for further assessment and treatment.